What is the difference between maladaptive daydreaming and normal daydreaming?

 People capable of immersive daydreaming (and researchers do indeed think it’s a trait some of us possess and others do not) are able to enjoy all the fun of a complex inner life without having to suffer the consequences in their real lives.

-When Does Daydreaming Become Maladaptive?
+When Does Daydreaming Cross the Line Into Maladaptive?

 When does daydreaming become maladaptive?
 It turns out that there’s actually a psychological test that’s been developed to answer this exact question.